 The Infrastructure Gap

+Companies may market packaging as ”biodegradable” when it only meets minimum regulatory standards and won’t break down in natural environments or standard landfills.
 Industrial composting facilities exist in only 185 U.S. cities—serving about 5% of the population.
 For 95% of consumers, ”compostable” products end up in landfills where they won’t break down.

 Questions to Ask